 - IRA/Pension Distributions - Select New and enter the Payer’s Information.

-- Subtract the amount of any QCD from the gross distribution and enter the difference.
+- In Box 2, enter the difference between the gross distribution and the amount of the QCD.
 If the entire distribution was a QCD, enter $0.
 You'll be asked if all or part of the distribution was rolled over, i.e., into another retirement plan.
-Answer Yes if the taxpayer rolled some portion of the distribution into another retirement plan, otherwise answer No.
+Answer No unless the taxpayer also rolled some portion of the distribution into another retirement plan (this would be unusual).

 - You'll be asked if the 1099-R is from an IRA, SEP, or SIMPLE.
 Answer Yes.